hennig-lab/hennig-lab.github.io/_pages/join.md

 permalink: /join/
 ---

 We are looking to hire Postdocs, Research Scientists, and PhD students interested in computational neuroscience and learning.
-We are committed to building an inclusive workplace that prizes curiosity, open communication, and teamwork.
+We are committed to building an inclusive workplace that prizes open communication, teamwork, and curiosity.

 ## Postdocs and Research Scientists